BU

 1. Let the release script own the release gates.

 Do not manually duplicate the old local wheel-building checklist.
 If make release fails, report the failing stage and exact relevant error, then stop.
 Common failures include a dirty worktree, unsynced upstream, an existing PyPI version, formatting/test failures, tag collisions, or push failures.
+No release-note preparation is required from the user.
+When Unreleased is empty, let the script generate notes from the commits since the previous tag.

 1. Capture the released tag and version.